ELDAELRA/trsproc/README.md

   * `correctionMaj` corrects misplaced capiral letters.

 * `-ne` extracts the Named Entity annotations if any are present in the input TRS and put them in a tabular file.

+* `-lang` adds a language tag to each transcription segment not having one in the input TRS.
+It also modifies the actual language tags using the provided language dictionary in JSON format named "lang-tag.json" in the same input folder.

 * `-pne` pre-annotates the input TRS using the table created in the `-ne` flag as a custom annotation dictionnary.